 The project is supported by the ADM Board through local levy funds and $2 million from the Ohio Department of Mental Health and Addiction Services (OMHAS) via American Rescue Plan Act funds.

 The center is named after Dr. Fred Frese III, a psychologist and fierce advocate for those living with severe mental illness.
-Frese was diagnosed with schizophrenia in 1968 and later went on to earn a doctorate in psychology and be appointed the director of psychology at Wester Reserve Psychiatric Hospital.
+Frese was diagnosed with schizophrenia in 1968 and later went on to earn a doctorate in psychology and be appointed the director of psychology at Western Reserve Psychiatric Hospital.

 “CSS is grateful and humbled by the opportunity the Frese Center represents,” Keith Stahl, CSS director of operations and residential services, said at the groundbreaking.
 “We look forward to staffing the facility and serving the residents of Summit County and Ohio in the Spirt of Dr. Frese.
 With this center, his belief and embodiment of recovery will continue in perpetuity.
 And if the Frese Center is half as inspirational and life changing as Dr. Frese, we will be immensely successful.”